Relative of virus victim asks to meet WHO experts in Wuhan

 The U.N. agency has no enforcement powers, so it must rely on the goodwill of member countries.

-Keiji Fukuda, a public health expert at the University of Hong Kong, has called the visit an "image building mission," with China eager to come off as being transparent and the WHO keen to show it's taking action.
+Keiji Fukuda, a public health expert at the University of Hong Kong, has said the visit is an "image building mission" in addition to a scientific one, with China eager to come off as being transparent and the WHO keen to show it's taking action.

 "Both China and WHO hope to get some brownie points," said Fukuda, a former WHO official.
 "But it all comes down to what will the team have access to.
 Will they really be able to ask the questions that they want to ask?"